FantasyPros Accuracy Award

 Big Role Awaits in an Ascending Offense

 The Commanders are clearly betting on a rebound.
-They sent a fifth-round pick to San Francisco in March to acquire Samuel and will be paying him $17 million guaranteed this year.
+They sent a fifth-round pick to San Francisco in March to acquire Samuel and will be paying him $17 million guaranteed this season.

 Samuel joins a passing game that last year ranked:

-OC Kliff Kingsbury is back, and QB Jayden Daniels could be even better in his second season.
+OC Kliff Kingsbury is back for 2025.
+And QB Jayden Daniels could be even better in his second season.

 A healthy Samuel will garner plenty of volume in this ascending passing game.